-- In Parappa The Rapper 2, one of the levels has a teacher, Hairdresser Octopus who's been brainwashed so all of the customers at his salon are forced into getting one of these.
+- In PaRappa the Rapper 2, one of the levels has a teacher, Hairdresser Octopus who's been brainwashed so all of the customers at his salon are forced into getting one of these.
 During the level, Parappa and Octopus cut everyone's hair (particular Lammy's) back to normal.

 - The final stage of becoming a /b/tard is a giant afro sprouting forth from the victim's head followed by a complete loss of emotional function.

-- Also from The Simpsons, Homer in an episode where they were in "The Poseidon Adventure".
+- Homer in an episode where they were in The Poseidon Adventure.
 When the ship flipped, his wig came off.
-"Ahh!
-My wig!...I mean, my real hair!"
+"Aah!
+My wig!...I mean, my natural hair!"

 - And George Bush senior getting a rainbow afro wig glued to his head— right before a meeting with the Elks.

 Bush: Keeping in mind that I already explained about my hair.